Sleep can be your best friend or your worst enemy. Getting the rest your body requires is very important on so many different levels.

 Supplement the exercises with best natural sleep aid such as Relaxium Sleep

 If you don’t want to do an intense full-body workout try a light workout about 1½-2 hours before you start your bedtime routine.
 You can help make your body tired with a low impact, 20-minute workout.
 Just be sure to give yourself enough time to wind down after your workout.

 There are a number of foods that can affect your sleep pattern in both good ways and bad.
 Foods that are high in protein or high in fat have been known to cause fragmented sleep patterns.

 Spicy or acidic foods and beverages can cause heartburn or acid reflux which can keep you up at night.
 Alcohol and caffeinated beverages also can contribute to poor sleep patterns.

-Some beverages like chamomile tea, warm milk and other warm dairy can help relax you before bed.
-Foods high in vitamin B6 and tryptophan, like turkey, fish, bananas and cherries are just some of the many that provide nutrients that the body uses to naturally produce* melatonin.
+Some beverages like chamomile tea, warm milk, and another warm dairy can help relax you before bed.
+Foods high in vitamin B6 and tryptophan, like turkey, fish, bananas, and cherries are just some of the many that provide nutrients that the body uses to naturally produce melatonin.

 Proper diet and daily exercise will not only keep you fit and active; it will help you enjoy the benefits of a healthy sleep pattern.

 Making these changes will drastically improve your quality of sleep and your health.
 Start finding out what works for you and set up your bedtime routine.
 Give your body the quality sleep it needs.
 You will definitely wish you would have done it sooner!